praekelt/jmbo-foundry/README.rst

 How to use dumpdata
 -------------------

 To move your `jmbo-foundry` site between databases you will have to use `dumpdata --natural`.
 This will emit natural keys for all relations to external models.
 Internal relations use primary keys.
 To safely migrate `jmbo-foundry` models, use the following:

-    dumpdata --natural foundry --exclude=foundry.Member --exclude=foundry.Notification --exclude=foundry.BlogPost --exclude=foundry.ChatRoom --exclude=foundry.FoundryComment
+    migrate.py dumpdata --natural foundry --exclude=foundry.Member --exclude=foundry.Notification --exclude=foundry.BlogPost --exclude=foundry.ChatRoom --exclude=foundry.FoundryComment
+    migrate.py dumpdata --natural --all preferences

+The excluded models most likely do not need to be consistent across databases.